EliAndrewC/l7r/setting/l7r.md

 - Gaheris has not appointed Ministers to any of the recognized six Ministries.
 He has official positions for people like Moto Jochi as "Chief Tribute collector", but since this doesn't correspond to any Ministry, these positions cannot be considered any higher than that of a Deputy Minister.
 He especially cannot be considered anything like a Minister of Revenue, since he is merely inventorying gifts given to Gaheris (rather than taking taxes and then passing the required amount up to Gaheris), making him a glorified clerk.
 This interpretation places Jochi in the 9th rank.

 - Chenghiz himself has no official title, meaning that he has no government post beyond assisting his father in the duties of his father's office.
-That makes him automatically 3 ranks lower than his father, putting in squarely within the 6th rank.
+That makes him automatically 3 ranks lower than his father, putting him squarely within the 6th rank.

 Here is the most favorable interpretation of the rank of Moto Chenghiz: